Poggen/portfolio/content/case-studies/design-system-for-sveriges-radio.md

 ### Overview

-As a lead designer I've been working with design systems at Sveriges Radio since 2019.
+I've been working with design systems at Sveriges Radio since 2019.
 Creating a design language, setting up workflows and making sure all of the design is made to scale and work for over 2 million unique users every week.

 <br />